10 Expert-approved Business Credit Card Tips

 Most business credit cards typically come with the following fees:

-- Foreign transaction fee: From $0 to 2.7% of the transaction amount
+- Foreign transaction: From 2.7% of the transaction amount

 Although most business credit cards allow you to request a cash advance or withdraw cash from an ATM, cash advances are much more expensive than a typical card purchase.
-Typically, their fees start at $5, and some issuers even charge higher.
+Typically, their fees start at $5 or a certain percentage of the transaction amount, whichever is higher.

-Plus, compared to the regular purchase APR, which is at an average of 18.09%, they often come with higher APRs.
-According to Bankrate, the average cash advance APR is 24.80%.
-This is applied to your transaction immediately—regardless of whether you pay the advance right away or carry it over to the next billing cycle.
+Plus, compared to the regular purchase APR, which is at an average of 20.63%, they often come with higher APRs.
+The cash advance APR varies per card but could go as high as 29.99% or more.
+This is applied to your transaction immediately—regardless of whether you will pay the advance right away or carry it over to the next billing cycle.

-Unless you need cash quickly to cover a business emergency, using your credit card to withdraw money isn’t a good habit.
+Unless you need cash quickly to cover a business emergency, using your credit card to withdraw money is not a good habit.
 They’re so expensive that you’d rather not utilize this feature of a business credit card.

 This is a sample computation for the cost of cash advance using the following details: